ghrjeon/blockchain-twitter-pipeline/observable/src/tweets.md

 # Blockchain Ecosystem Notable Tweets 🔗

 <div class="text-gray-500" style="width: 80%;">
-This dashboard provides direct access to notable tweets collected in the past week across blockchain ecosystems.
-It highlights tweets with significant engagement, particularly those with high bookmark counts, to surface valuable content that has gained public attention.
-Unlike the keywords dashboard, which provides an overview of news and trends, this dashboard aims to identify tweets that are worth reading based on user interest.
+This dashboard provides access to notable tweets collected in the past week across blockchain ecosystems.
+It highlights tweets with significant engagement, particularly those with high likes and bookmark counts, to surface valuable content that has gained public attention.
+In addition to the keywords dashboard, which provides an overview of news and trends, this dashboard aims to identify tweets that are worth reading based on user interest.
 </div>
 <br>
 <div style="font-size: 13px; width: 95%;">